 Weapons

-Arms (in the sense of the law), as well as any object that could be considered dangerous in the context of the festival are forbidden within the perimeter of the event.
+Weapons (as defined by law) and any object that could be considered dangerous in the context of the Festival are not allowed within the Festival grounds.

 Drugs

-Swiss legislation strictly prohibits the selling, consuming and possession of narcotics, including cannabis.
-The cantonal drugs squad maintains a presence on the Festival site and on the campsite and prosecutes offenders.
+Swiss law prohibits the sale, possession, and consumption of illegal drugs.
+The cantonal police are present on the Festival site and at the campsite and will take action against offenders.

 Drones

-In order to reduce the risk of accidents and fire, the use of pyrotechnic objects (fireworks, smoke flares…) is forbidden on the Festival site, on the campsite and on the car parks.
+To prevent accidents and fire hazards, the use of pyrotechnic objects (rockets, smoke flares, etc.) is not allowed on the Festival site, at the campsite, or in the car parks.

 -